Cream skimming in financial markets

 Coauthor(s): Tano Santos, José Scheinkman.

 Bolton, Patrick, Tano Santos, and José Scheinkman.
 "Cream skimming in financial markets."
-Working paper, Columbia Business School, February 2013.
+Columbia Business School, May 2015.